tomzx/blog.tomrochette.com-content/agi/books/godel-escher-bach/article.md

 # See also

 # References

-* Hofstadter, Douglas R. Gödel, Escher, Bach: An Eternal Golden Braid.
+* Hofstadter, Douglas R. Gödel, Escher, Bach: An Eternal Golden Braid.
 New York: Basic Books, 1979.